dominicegginton/dotfiles/README.md

 ## Packages

-The following derivations are defined by this flake:
+The worksapce includes definitions for the following packages:

 | Package                                                                                        | Description                                                             |
 | :--------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------- |